andre-abadi/ECU_CSG3303_Optometer/README.md

 # Usage
 - Each numbered folder has its own README.md file with instructions on how to use that particlar tool, but a brief overview is provided here
+1. **1_generator** is a Python 3 program that generates random registration plate character sets

+  a.
+Execute `1_generate.sh`
+  b.
+Enter the number of plates to be generated. `How many plates?
+Default is 5:`
+  c.
+Enter the desired file to be written by the program.
+Which file to write to? `Default is output.txt:`
+  d.
+Enter the plate type to be generated. `Plate type to generate?
+Default is 1:`
+  e.
+See `1_generate/README.md` for generation options
+2. **2_render** is a folder of image files that you can load in Photoshop
+  - Install the font at `2_render/Fonts/`
+  - Use the generated character sets as variables to substitute the static strings in the files
+  - Export each variable as a file
+  - Use another image manipulation program (like Irfan View) to make folders of downsampled training and test images while keeping the ground truth values for reference
+3. **3_train** is an adapted version of [BasicSR](https://github.com/xinntao/BasicSR) for this project
+  a.
+Check `config.yml` for correctness of input directories and settings
+    - Check `pretrain_model_G` for pretrained model location, typically `RRDB_PSNR.pth` or `RRDB_ESRGAN.pth`
+    - Check `dataroot_GT` for directory of **G**round **T**ruth high resolution images
+    - Check `dataroot_LQ` for directory of **L**ow **Q**uality downsampled images
+    - Check `n_workers` and lower it if running out of memory
+    - Check `batch_size` and lower it if running out of memory
+    - Check `niter` for **n**umber of desired **iter**ations
+  b.
+Execute `3_train.sh` from the command line
+  c.
+When complete, check `experiments/TRAINED/models/` for models to import to ESRGAN
+4. **4_evaluate** is an adapted version of [ESRGAN](https://github.com/xinntao/ESRGAN) for this project
+  a.
+Check `4_evaluate.sh`
+    - Modify line 10 for where to source latest model from BasicSR
+    - Modify line 14 for input folder
+    - Modify line 22 for output folder
+    - Modify line 29 to archive the model used with a time reference
+  b.
+Run `4_evaluate.sh`
+  c.
+Check output folder